jatag101/Multilayer-Perceptron-Model/README.md

 # Multilayer-Perceptron-Model
-multilayer perceptron model for forecasting the export value of crop products for a geographical region three years into the future
+Multilayer perceptron model for forecasting the export value of crop products for a geographical region three years into the future